Featured

 Monday, 21 October 2019 00:00

 The Achilles tendon is the largest tendon in the body; it is a tough band of fibrous tissue that stretches from the bones of the heel to the calf muscles.
 This tendon is what allows us to stand on our toes while running, walking, or jumping, it is common for this tendon to become injured.
 In severe cases, the Achilles tendon may become partially torn or completely ruptured.
-However, this tendon is susceptible to injury because of its limited blood supply and the high tensions it endures.
+However, this tendon is susceptible to injury because of its limited blood supply and the high level of tension it endures.

 The people who are more likely to suffer from Achilles tendon injuries are athletes who partake in activities that require them to speed up, slow down, or pivot.
 Consequently, athletes who engage in running, gymnastics, dance, football, baseball, basketball, or tennis are more likely to suffer from Achilles tendon injuries.
 Additionally, there are other factors that may make you more prone to this injury.
-People who wear high heels, have flat feet, have tight leg muscles or tendons, or take medicines called glucocorticoids are more likely to have Achilles tendon injuries.
+People who wear high heels, have flat feet, tight leg muscles or tendons, or take medicines called glucocorticoids are more likely to have Achilles tendon injuries.

 A common symptom of an Achilles tendon injury is pain above the heel that is felt when you stand on your toes.
 However, if the tendon is ruptured, the pain will be severe, and the area may become swollen and stiff.
 Other symptoms may be reduced strength in the lower ankle or leg area, and reduced range of motion in the ankle.
 When the Achilles tendon tears, there is usually a popping sound that occurs along with it.
 People who have acute tears or ruptures may find walking and standing to be difficult.